vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 *Jungle* - The tiles used in the jungle map and the falling spikes were made by [Jessica Munguia](https://jesse-m.itch.io/jungle-pack).

+*Village Level* - The moving platforms and the tiles were made by ANSIMUZ from the [Unity Asset Store](https://assetstore.unity.com/packages/2d/characters/sunny-land-103349).

+*Village Background Props* - The trees and the other background props used in the Village level were made by ANSIMUZ from the [Unity Asset Store](https://assetstore.unity.com/packages/2d/characters/tiny-rpg-forest-114685).

+*Slime Enemies* - The slimes in the Village level were made using a slime sprite made by NYKNCK from the [Unity Asset Store](https://assetstore.unity.com/packages/2d/characters/slime-character-157405).

 ## Input

 *2D Movement* - Use left and right arrow keys or alterantively A and D keys to move left and right.